-Endoscopy.
+- Endoscopy.
 This test allows the doctor to see the inside of the body.
 The person may be sedated, and the doctor inserts a thin, lighted, flexible tube called a gastroscope or endoscope through the mouth, down the esophagus, and into the stomach and small bowel.
 Sedation is giving medication to become more relaxed, calm, or sleepy.
-The doctor can remove a sample of tissue during an endoscopy and check it for signs of cancer.
+The doctor can remove a sample of tissue as a biopsy during an endoscopy and check it for signs of cancer.

 - Endoscopic ultrasound.
 This test is similar to an endoscopy, but the gastroscope has a small ultrasound probe on the end that produces a detailed image of the stomach wall.
 An ultrasound uses sound waves to create a picture of the internal organs.
-The ultrasound image helps doctors determine how far the cancer has spread into the stomach and nearby lymph nodes, tissue, and organs, such as the liver.
+The ultrasound image helps doctors determine how far the cancer has spread into the stomach and nearby lymph nodes, tissue, and organs, such as the liver or adrenal glands.